didinewlander/didi-stack/readme.md

-# didi-stack - fast way to setup your frontend UI
+# didi-stack

 **didi-stack** is a CLI tool that helps you quickly set up a basic frontend project using Vite, React, TypeScript, TailwindCSS, and Shadcn/UI.
 This tool simplifies the initial setup process for developers, allowing you to get started with a robust stack quickly and efficiently.

+>`This tool is still in development - please use with notice that a few things still needs manual configuration`

 ## Features